philippcabron/philippcabron/README.md

 ### <span style="color:#FFC125;">Hi there, I'm Philipp!</span>

 ## <span style="color:#4169E1;">I'm a Junior Software Developer on his way getting one of the best</span>
-- 🏢 I finished my training at Arvato Systems in 2021 and now I'm working there since then.
+- 🧑‍💼 I finished my apprenticeship at Arvato Systems in 2021 and now I'm working there since then.
 - ☕ My specialization is Java development.
 - 📚 I'm currently learning Flutter from scratch, but also deep diving into Angular and Spring Framework.
-- 👨‍💻 I'm looking for opportunities to learn more about software development.
+- 🥇 I'm looking for opportunities to learn more about software development.
 Especially to learn more about full stack developing.
-- 🥅 2022 Goals: Contribute more on GitHub and publish an own app.
+- 🥅 2022 Goals: Contribute more on GitHub and deploy my own portfolio website.
 - 🏐 My hobbies are playing volleyball and guitar.
 Sometimes I like to draw, but not that much in the last months.
 - 🥤 Fun Fact: I have a beer pong table.